DataDog/documentation/content/en/tracing/services/service_page.md

 {{< img src="tracing/visualization/service/cross-product-insight.jpg" alt="Watchdog Insights" style="width:100%;">}}

 Click on an insight to see more details, such as the time frame of the insight, related logs or traces, and suggested next steps.

-Read more about Watchdog here.
+{{< img src="tracing/visualization/service/watchdog-details.jpg" alt="Watchdog Insights details" style="width:100%;">}}

 ## Summary cards